picoliW/rpg_game/README.md

 # A simple rpg game
-i used chatGPT to make the minigames
+I used chatGPT a little bit to make the minigames